NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

 =================

-- Be aware of potential sequence composition biases before motif enrichment analysis
+- Be aware of potential sequence composition biases before motif enrichment analysis.

-- Perfrom binned motif enrichment analysis and be able to interpret the results
+- Perfrom binned motif enrichment analysis and be able to interpret the results.

-- Select motifs via regression framework
+- Select motifs via regression framework.

+- Understand the nuances and differences between both approaches.

 Libraries
 =========